The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2021-38662: Windows 10 Information Disclosure Flaw

-CVE-2021-38662 is an information disclosure vulnerability in the Windows 10 Fast FAT File System Driver that allows attackers to access sensitive data.
-This article covers technical details, affected versions, and mitigation.
+CVE-2021-38662 is an information disclosure vulnerability in Microsoft Windows 10 Fast FAT File System Driver that allows unauthorized access to sensitive data.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2021-38662 Overview